 myPOS blog Tips

-As a small business owner who’s just starting out or a freelancer and is about to spread their wings and fly, it’s important to have a firm grasp on all aspects of your business.
+As a small business owner who’s just starting out or a freelancer who is about to spread their wings and fly, it’s important to have a firm grasp on all aspects of your business.
 Payments included.

 How does an invoice work?

-Unlike a bill that you receive at a restaurant or at a grocery store, an invoice is different, with more details and with different terms for payment.
+Unlike a bill that you receive at a restaurant or at a grocery store, an invoice is different, with more details and different terms for payment.

 You can send invoices via email, post, fax, or any other communication method that you may have available at your disposal.